 Actions you just seem to do on autopilot without even thinking about it.
 You know, things that are that familiar to you like brushing your teeth, driving to work, etc.

-Many of you have been kicking goals (so many of you have shared your successes from adopting intermittent fasting two days each week and completing the weight loss challenge – thanks so much for your kind words).
+Many of you have been kicking goals (so many of you have shared your successes from adopting fasting two days each week and completing the weight loss challenge – thanks so much for your kind words).